DIAGNijmegen/website-content/content/pages/vacancies/msc-toxpath-MIC.md

 Inflammatory cell detection is an active research area in clinical pathology, particularly with AI models developed for the [TIGER challenge](https://tiger.grand-challenge.org/).
 In contrast, inflammation is under-explored in preclinical research.
 As summarized in the table below, a few studies have addressed automatic detection of inflammation and immune infiltration in preclinical pathology, but most stop at coarse-level analysis such as slide- or patch-level classification.
-The goal of this project is therefore to adapt clinical pathology approaches to create a **pixel-level MIC segmentation algorithm for preclinical pathology**.
+The goal of this project is therefore to adapt clinical pathology approaches to create a *pixel-level* MIC segmentation algorithm for *preclinical* pathology.

 |         Paper         |     Num    WSIs                             |     Animal    |              Organ           |     Target classes                             |     Performance                                           |
 |-----------------------|---------------------------------------------|---------------|------------------------------|------------------------------------------------|-----------------------------------------------------------|